CacheFactory/twitterTweetTrigger/README.md

 You need to enter your Twitter account information in the twitter4j.properties file.

+You can edit the negative.txt to add negative tweet keywords to prevent a HTTP request.

 This is a command line program.
 The parameters are as follows:
 * -k  keywords: A comma seperated list of keywords for the program to scan Tweets for.
 * -u  URL: The URL that will recieve a post request.